 LC Tank Circuit Calculator

-Enter your Inductance Value and Capacitance Value (with their respective units) into the LC Tank Circuit Calculator to find the Resonant Frequency at which your circuit naturally oscillates, plus the Angular Frequency and corresponding Wavelength.
+An LC tank circuit is a simple loop of an inductor and capacitor that naturally oscillates at one specific frequency — used in radios, filters, and oscillators to tune or select signals.
+Enter your Inductance Value and Capacitance Value (with their respective units) into the LC Tank Circuit Calculator to find the Resonant Frequency in MHz.
+Secondary outputs include Angular Frequency (rad/s) and the corresponding Wavelength (m).

 Results